 That included consultation with affected industry, comparison with other countries, and discussions with the Robinson Helicopter Company.

 The review established a need to enhance existing training requirements.
 As a result, in mid-2015, the CAA formally consulted with industry on a range of proposed enhancements.

-Key elements of the training will include:
+Key elements of the training include:

-- A new syllabus of R22/R44 ‘Ground’ and ‘in-flight training’ is prescribed.
+- A syllabus of R22/R44 ‘Ground’ and ‘in-flight training’ is prescribed.

 - A General Aviation examiner with Robinson safety awareness privileges must approve the A and B-cat instructors delivering the awareness training.